friznit/alive/README.txt

 2. Place a Mil Placement (Civ Obj) module and select desired options.
 Once again, type the name of the BLUFOR base marker into the Blacklist box (BLUFOR_1)
 3. Place an AI Military Commander module, set it to OPFOR and select Occupy mode
 4. Sync the OPFOR Mil Placement modules to your OPFOR AI Military Commander module
-5. Place a CQB module, set the OPFOR faction and sync it to the Mil Placement (CIv Obj) module
+5. Place a CQB module, set the OPFOR faction and sync it to the Mil Placement (Civ Obj) module

 Start the Invasion